tubone24/mcp-prompts/README.md

 - `name`: The template name (directory name)
 - `arguments`: Object containing argument values to substitute

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-template`)
-3. Add your template or improvements
-4. Commit your changes (`git commit -am 'Add new template'`)
-5. Push to the branch (`git push origin feature/new-template`)
-6. Create a Pull Request

 ## License

 MIT License - see LICENSE file for details